This chapter was amended in February 2020 and should be reread.

 Disabled children are at increased risk of experiencing sexual abuse especially due to communication and developmental issues.

-Whenever they chose to disclose, it is important that they are believed, that they are told what will happen next and kept informed and that they are provided with emotional support.
+Whenever they choose to disclose, it is important that they are believed, that they are told what will happen next and kept informed and that they are provided with emotional support.

 Research into young people's experience showed that they wanted someone to notice that something was wrong and to be asked direct questions.